montaubantourisme-18.jpg

 1932 - 2019

-Janine Garrisson is a French historian, professor of modern history, and novelist who specializes in sixteenth-century French political and religious history, especially Protestantism.
+Janine Garrisson is a French historian, professor of modern history and novelist, specializing in 16th-century French political and religious history, with a particular focus on Protestantism.

-The majority of her research has focused on Protestantism in France.
-In particular, she is credited with a state thesis, Protestants du Midi: 1559-1598 completed in 1977.
-She was awarded the Chevalier des Arts et Lettres.
+Most of her research has focused on Protestantism in France.
+Her thesis, Protestants du Midi: 1559-1598 , was defended in 1977.
+She has been awarded the Chevalier des Arts et Lettres.

 Caroline Aigle